mcliff1/myslsapp/README.md

-# myslsapp
-My Serverless App
+# My Serverless App

+The repository is a collection of resouces to support a serverless application on **AWS Cloud** using the **REACT** framework.

 This app will have login capability, a list of customers, a list of items, and orders.

+## REACT front-end

+### REACT base
+The *react_base* folder has a basic **REACT** framework, the only dependency is that node.js and npm are installed.

+In the *react_base* directory to install the necessary *Node.js* components

+`npm install`

+Then to turn on webpack as a watcher.

+`npm run dev`

+This will create the *src/client/public/bundle.js* file which our hard coded *src/client/index.html* references and can be accessed from any static content provider.

-added *react_base* which is a skeleton based off these [notes](http://blog.tamizhvendan.in/blog/2015/11/23/a-beginner-guide-to-setup-react-dot-js-environment-using-babel-6-and-webpack/) for a simple REACT framework.
+skeleton based off these [notes](http://blog.tamizhvendan.in/blog/2015/11/23/a-beginner-guide-to-setup-react-dot-js-environment-using-babel-6-and-webpack/) for a simple REACT framework.

+### MyDemo

+This is the React Starter Kit *isomorphic* web app boilerplate.
+This is really a model for how to tie in the pieces one by one.

+### nav-app

+I need to rename this;  this is a REACT framework using the *react create script* in Node Js.

+This will start a web server on port 3000, and a watcher on the react resources

+`npm start`

+## AWS Lambda

 Follow along with [Serverless Stack](https://serverless-stack.com/)